swaptacular/swpt_accounts/protocol.rst

    [#for-deletion]_ [#creation-date]_ If a new account has been successfully created, an `AccountUpdate`_ message MUST be sent;
    otherwise a `RejectedConfig`_ message MUST be sent.

+.. [#debtor-creditor-id] To issue new tokens into existence, the server MAY use a special account called *"the debtor's account"* (or "the root account"), which balance is allowed to go negative.
+The ``creditor_id`` for the debtor's account SHOULD be ``0``.
+Also, `AccountTransfer`_ messages SHOULD NOT be sent for the debtor's account, and interest SHOULD NOT be accumulated on it.

 .. [#forbid-transfers] Server implementations must not accept incoming transfers for "scheduled for deletion" accounts.
 That is: